The Best Treatments to Kick-Start the New Year

 Here’s to new beginnings.
 Some people go on a diet after Christmas.
 Others cut down on their spending after the festive splurge.
 Still more take to the gym.
 Whatever your resolutions, these are a few of our favourite things — treatments that you won’t want to do without as you start the new year.
 The best of both new and long-loved approaches.
 Caroline Phillips tries them out.

-Hair guru Jo Hansford has been a Mayfair stalwart for 28 years with her salon on South Audley Street.
+Hair guru Jo Hansford has been a Mayfair stalwart for nearly 30 years with her salon on South Audley Street.
 Now, though, lucky Knightsbridge and Belgravia denizens can flock to her shiny new (and huge) takeover on the fourth floor of Harvey Nichols (there’s also a blow dry bar on the ground floor).
 With natural light flooding in, a polished black and white floor, bar area (with food coming), 22 stations and two private VIP rooms, here’s the new place to come for a new look.
 And in fact, they’re offering just that.
-If you want to shake up your look or just do a sort out of any issues for 2022, book in for a range of services.
+If you want to shake up your look or just do a sort out of any issues for 2023, book in for a range of services.
 These include a Hair History Colour Consultation – where you’ll get to see how a new colour with actual hair pieces might look and the creation of a moodboard for inspiration; a full (hair) MOT including a hair and scalp check-up with a trichologist to address any issues you may have; haircials (yes the facial equivalent for hair, with scrubs, cleansing and moisturising treatments), split end treatments and, of course, colour (vegan dyes optional).
-The team are exceptionally friendly and professional, the coffee’s on tap, and the wifi works (trust us – in many other salons it doesn’t!) – and of course, you can head off to the Fifth floor for lunch or dinner afterwards or buy a new frock for your new look.
-To make an appointment, call 0207 112 1493 or email [email protected] johansford.com
+The team are exceptionally friendly and professional, the coffee’s on tap, and the WiFi works (trust us – in many other salons it doesn’t!) – and of course, you can head off to the Fifth floor for lunch or dinner afterwards or buy a new frock for your new look.

-BEST MEDICAL TREATMENT: The Best Vitamin Facial at Skin-Matters with Sandra Felicio
+The Advanced Vitamin Facial at Skin-Matters with Sandra Felicio

 If you want to put your best feet forward in the New Year, there’s no better place to go than Margaret Dabbs.
 Its flagship store in Marylebone, to be precise.
 Book Nikoletta Louka, a principal podiatrist with magic hands.
 Sit and wait for your appointment outside at a wrought-iron bistro table.
 Wearing white shoes, white gloves and white uniform, this ebullient, Cypriot therapist will soon appear and whisk you into her whiter-than-white private consulting room.
 ‘Any medications, any allergies, anything specific to look at?’ she’ll ask, before overhauling your feet with a medical pedicure that bids au revoir to cracked heels, corns and verrucas.
 You’ll gossip about nails, hard skin and orthotics as she spins around cheerily on her wheely chair.
 She holds that everything – including back pain – starts with the feet.
 And when you leave – proudly bearing a professional foot file, walking on air and with shiny, buffed toe nails – you’ll believe the same.

 You might also like...